AnubhavBhatla/AnubhavBhatla.github.io/_pages/teaching.md

 ---------------
 ---------------

-## Teaching Assistant
+## CS683: Advanced Computer Architecture
-Serving as an undergraduate teaching assistant for a batch of 50+ students, with the responsibility of designing the programming assignments and academically mentoring students over the duration of the course _CS683: Advanced Computer Architecture_
+Serving as an undergraduate teaching assistant for a batch of 50+ students, with the responsibility of designing the programming assignments and academically mentoring students over the duration of the course.

 ---------------
 ---------------

-## Teaching Assistant
+## EE309: Microprocessors
-Served as an undergraduate teaching assistant for a batch of 200+ students, with the responsibility of conducting doubt-solving sessions, and academically mentoring students over the duration of the course _EE309: Microprocessors_
+Served as an undergraduate teaching assistant for a batch of 200+ students, with the responsibility of conducting doubt-solving sessions, and academically mentoring students over the duration of the course.

 ---------------
 ---------------